DevOps-Group-B/MiniTwit_Report/report/report.md

 ### 3.2 Database Migration and Syntax Clashes (Operation)
 The primary technical challenge was migrating our database from SQLite to PostgreSQL while trying to achieve as little downtime in our system as possible.
-To achieve this a tool called `pgloader` was used which makes it possible to load data from a SQLite database directly into a postgres database.
+To achieve this, a tool called `pgloader` was used which makes it possible to load data from a SQLite database directly into a postgres database.
 Initially the migration went very well.
 A new DigitalOcean droplet and a clean postgres database was created. `pgloader` commands were then used to migrate the data itself and it all worked out.
-That was until a couple days later when the status overview dashboard graphs displayed a sudden surge in failed message requests as well as user registration requests.
+That was until a couple of days later when the status overview dashboard graphs displayed a sudden surge in failed message requests as well as user registration requests.
 The culprit was the different type safety the two databases use.

 SQLite uses very loose and forgiving data types, whereas PostgreSQL is very strict.
 This results in mismatches in the database where PostgreSQL expects a certain type which wasn't translated by pgloader.
 A good example is the Cheep.Timestamp: